Okipa/laravel-table/README.md

 You'll have to pass a `string $title` param to the `column` method, that will be used to:
 * Display the column title on the table
 * Define a default column key guessed from a snake_case formatting of the column title
-* Define a default column/rows value from the column key
+* Define a default cell value from the column key

 Optionally, you can pass a second `string $key` argument to set a specific column key.